 The clock output mode register, CLMOD, is a 4-bit register that is used to enable or disable clock output to the CLO pin and to select the CPU clock source and frequency.
-CLMOD is mapped to RAM address FD0H and is addressable by 4-bit write instructions only.
+CLMOD is addressable by 4-bit write instruction only.